bil/licorice/README.md

 ## Artifact for "#55  WIP: An open-source realtime computational platform," LCTES 2018

 LiCoRICE is an application layer that allows for soft realtime processing of data, but for reliable timing the application layer must be run on a machine that is properly configured and patched with the RTLinux kernel patch.
-This artifact provides necessary files and instructions to reproduce experiments from the LCTES 2018 paper by Mehrotra, Dasgupta, et al. from a clean install of Ubuntu 16.04 LTS.
+This artifact provides necessary files and instructions to reproduce experiments from the LCTES 2018 paper by Mehrotra\*, Dasgupta\*, et al. from a fresh install of Ubuntu 16.04 Server LTS.

 ## Hardware Prerequisites